devlace/azure-databricks-anomaly/README.md

 - [jq tool](https://stedolan.github.io/jq/download/)
 - Check the requirements.txt for list of necessary Python packages. (will be installed by `make requirements`)

+### Development environment

+- The following works with [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
+- Clone this repository
+- `cd azure-databricks-recommendation`
+- Create a python environment (Virtualenv or Conda).
+The following uses virtualenv.
+    - `virtualenv .`  This creates a python virtual environment to work in.
+    - `source bin/activate`  This activates the virtual environment.
+- `make requirements`.
+This installs python dependencies in the virtual environment.

 # Project Organization
 ------------